kiraanakhtar/hotel_booking_project/README.md

 - **Hotel Managers and Executives**: Stakeholders interested in understanding booking patterns and customer preferences to inform business strategies.
 - **Students and Educators**: Individuals studying data analysis or statistics who want to explore practical applications in the hospitality industry.

----

-Feel free to customize any parts of this post to better match your style or preferences!